The UK’s Leading Orthopaedic Shockwave Clinic

 Historically, doctors have cut out scar tissue with laparoscopic surgery, however, with this there is a risk of creating additional scar tissue.

 The state of art Swiss made equipment we use to treat scar tissue has been developed after many years research into providing improved shockwave treatment and can penetrate below the skin surface and break up scar tissue on a cellular level.
-The scar tissue is brittle and breaks up and new blood vessels are formed and the tissue re-heals with a stronger, more flexible and organised tissue.
+The scar tissue is brittle and breaks up and new blood vessels are formed, and the tissue re-heals with a stronger, more flexible, and organised tissue.
+This allows normal mobility to be restored.

 We will isolate the area that needs to be treated, then using our focussed shockwave equipment we will start sending gentle impulses to the area.
 Discomfort will be kept to a minimum and gradually the impulses will become more intense, although little pain will be felt and if it is it will gradually dissipate over a few days.